Last Updated December 11th, 2022 at 09:56 pm by Lisa

 - 1-2 whole cloves peeled garlic (optional)

-- other assorted herbs - thyme or sage are nice!
+- other assorted herbs - thyme, sage, or rosemary are nice!

 PRO TIP: The addition of salt makes a huge difference in the taste of stock/bone broth.
 You might be tempted to reduce the amount of salt, but it makes the flavor taste right.
 If you reduce it, you will a "muddy" flavor.

-Step 1: In a large pot or stockpot, place chicken bones, vegetables, fresh herbs, and spices.
+Step 1: In a large pot or stockpot, place frozen chicken bones (no need for thawing!), vegetables, fresh herbs, and spices.
 I plan to make a lot of stock all at once from my freezer.

 PRO TIP: Making stock is a great way to use up pieces of celery, onion, lemon, and carrot and clean out that fridge or freezer!